MIC-DKFZ/nnUNet/readme.md

 If you run more than one DDP training on the same system (say you have 4 GPUs and you run two training with 2 GPUs each) you need to specify a different --master_port for each training!

+*IMPORTANT!*
+Multi-GPU training results in models that cannot be used for inference easily (as said above, all of this is experimental ;-) ).
+After finishing the training of all folds, run `nnUNet_change_trainer_class` on the folder where the trained model is (see `nnUNet_change_trainer_class -h` for instructions).
+After that you can run inference.

 ### Identifying the best U-Net configuration
 Once all models are trained, use the following